 Are tribunals upholding the principles of equality and non-discrimination in matters relating to family and cultural life?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please provide any relevant case-law/jurisprudence.
+The Constitutional Court verdict on children born out of wedlock by stating that their biological father have to provide support to the children (Verdict number 46/PUU-VIII-2010.

 Are there any other mechanisms to monitor draft legislation, specific provisions in draft legislation or reverse decisions discriminating against women in family or cultural life?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please provide any relevant examples.

+The Parliament have to discuss every bill with public (the parliament have to conduct public hearing and consultation ) and they also have to accept any kind of input or alternative bill/wording.

 Family Life - Equality within marriage